Congratulations on receiving your offer for postgraduate study at City, University of London.

 The total fee for the course is £18,500.
 This is payable in two instalments for full timers; the first upon registration and the second by the end of January.
 Part-time students pay in four instalments across the two years.

-Please note that students who have already completed a course at City, University of London are eligible for City's Graduate Loyalty Discount which is a 10% reduction off your fees.
+Please note that students who have already completed a course at City, University of London are eligible for City's Graduate Loyalty Discount which is a 10% reduction off your fees (deducted from the second instalment of your fees).

 Students with a First Class degree will also qualify for an automatic £1,500 scholarship (a fee waiver deducted from the second instalment of fees).